What Happens if the Chaser Moves On?

 Does that ruin any chance of union in the future?

 Confused by the runner-chaser dynamic?
 Get clarity with your personalized Twin Flame reading.
-Discover your astrology blueprint, receive a channeled message, and find your key milestone dates.
+Unlimited Tarot spreads to dig into your twin flame journey.

 This comes up so much here, and I totally understand the fear behind it.